Junmo-Qu/portfolio/dataviz4.md

 - Introduction: A brief overview of China's fertility policy.

-- Chapter 1 - Missing Girls: Visualizing the sex ratios of annual births, the gender differences between males and females by age, etc. to reveal the phenomena caused by the one-child policy such as baby abandonment and abortion.
+- Chapter 1 - Missing Girls: Visualizing the sex ratios of annual births, the differences in numbers between males and females by age, etc. to reveal the phenomena caused by the one-child policy such as baby abandonment and abortion.

   - Visualize the gender ratios of abandoned babies each year and the adoption of abandoned girls.
 Tell the story of a Chinese girl who was adopted intercountry.